criticalinsight/trade_guys/_posts/2018-05-07-lost-in-the-1980s-on-trade.md

 - _keywords/china.md
 - _keywords/ustr.md
 show_image_on_single_post: true
+excerpt: Robert Lighthizer, the U.S. Trade Representative, is dusting off his playbook from the 80s.
+The trade policy veteran, who served as a deputy in the Reagan administration, is seeking negotiated steel and aluminum quotas and has made his skepticism of the World Trade Organization no secret.

 ---
 Robert Lighthizer, the U.S. Trade Representative, is dusting off his playbook from the 80s.
 The trade policy veteran, who served as a deputy in the Reagan administration, is seeking negotiated steel and aluminum quotas and has made his skepticism of the World Trade Organization no secret.